misha-codes/eloquent-javascript--level-editor/README.md

 ### About

 I started reading the platformer chapter of EJS but got immediately sidetracked
-into making this thing since working with level strings in a regular text editor
+into making this tool since working with level strings in a regular text editor
-is very annoying.
+is very inconvenient.

 It provides some very basic text-based grid editing functionality
 and allows you to save your work or open an existing level